dnsimple/dnsimple-support/content/articles/announcement-legacy-ip-addresses.md

 ---
 title: Discontinuation of Legacy IP Addresses
-excerpt: DNSimple will no longer support legacy IP addresses starting [DATE].
+excerpt: DNSimple will no longer support legacy IP addresses starting November 20, 2024.
 Affected customers will be notified via email.
 categories:
 ---